This is How to Divorce a Covert or Malignant Narcissist and Do It Right

 Here is your checklist.

-- Be careful of those ignorant of how divorcing a narcissist changes the divorce proceeding.
 Those divorce lawyers are the ones who give poor legal advice, or no advice at all.

-- Be realistic about your financial ability to afford litigation.
 Legal advice includes managing expectations and that management includes legal fees.